“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀ How To Travel Full-Time -- Colin Wright I thought this young guy was pretty bright until the premise of his book fell apart less than halfway through.
 I stuck it out to the end, without reward.

 1) The Alchemist ☀☀☀☀ 2) Hippie ☀ -- Paul Coelho I was impressed by The Alchemist even though my smart Peruvian friend made light of Coelho’s work.
-After slogging through the cliched, pretentious tedium of Hippie, now I know why.
+After slogging through the cliched, pretentious tedium of Hippie, now I know why she did.

 ☀☀☀☀ Havana: A Subtropical Delirium -- Mark Kurlansky A richly complected look into the heart of Cuba, Havana, through its history and culture as witnessed by an accomplished author who spent 30 years in the city.